 The major goal of this study is to examine oxidative stress as a mechanism underlying differential illness trajectories in bipolar disorder in middle and older-aged adults.
 A pilot longitudinal study is investigating changes in markers of oxidative stress over time and their relationship to cognitive and functional changes in bipolar disorder.
 Results of this study may help us find new treatments to improve mood outcomes with aging.
 This study is funded by the National Institute of Mental Health.

 In this study, we used high-resolution 7 Tesla neuroimaging to examine brain features related to response to lithium treatment in bipolar disorder.
-We found differences in brain activation in prefrontal and limic regions in response to a feaful faces task in people who responded to lithium compared to people who did not respond.
+We found differences in brain activation in prefrontal and limbic regions in response to a fearful faces task in people who responded to lithium compared to people who did not respond.
 We also identified localized relative atrophy in the CA1 region of the hippocampus in lithium non-responders as compared to responders.
-These results provide a foundaton for future studies to identify brain features that can predict lithium response.
+These results provide a foundation for future studies to identify brain features that can predict lithium response.
 This study was funded by the National Institute of Mental Health and the Johns Hopkins Catalyst.

 A pilot fMRI study of lithium response in bipolar disorder.
 Rootes-Murdy K, Glazer K, Mondimore FM, Goes FS, PGBD Study, Zandi PP, Bakker A, DePaulo JR Jr, Mahon PB.
-(2019) Psychiatry Res Neuroimaging.
-Apr; 286:1-3.
+(2019) Psychiatry Res Neuroimaging, 286:1-3.